rafaelbm/task-manager-mean-stack/README.md

 Run `npm install` in both the **api** and **frontend** folders

-We depend upon MongoDB, if you have it installed on yout machine you are most likely good to go.
+We depend upon MongoDB, if you have it installed on your machine you are most likely good to go.
 Otherwise, if you have **Docker** installed on your machine, you can use the `docker-compose.yml` to spin-up a MongoDB Docker container.

 ## Running